Current Clinical Scholars

 Bio: Dr. Buffie received his MD and PhD from Cornell University in the Tri-Institutional MD-PhD Program.
 He completed his Internal Medicine Residency at NewYork-Presbyterian, Weill Cornell Medical Center in the Medical Research Track, where he is currently a fellow in the division of Gastroenterology & Hepatology.

-Lab: Laboratory of Molecular Immunology
+Lab: Laboratory of Biochemistry and Molecular Biology

 Katherine Knorr, MD, PhD